Canva Review — All the Pros and Cons

 Value for money

+There’s no doubt about it: Canva offers you a lot of bang for your buck.
 For a relatively small monthly fee, you can enjoy access to a wide range of design tools and visual assets that let you create extremely professional results, extremely quickly.

-And, when you consider that Canva’s monthly fee is less than what you’d pay for just one stock photo from Getty or iStock, but gives you access to millions of stock images and videos, this sense of value for money becomes even more pronounced.
+And, when you consider that Canva’s per-user monthly fee is typically less than what you’d pay for just one stock photo from Getty or iStock, but gives you access to millions of stock images and videos, this sense of value for money becomes even more pronounced.

 Canva Free vs Pro video comparison